jonnyt886/myenv/README.md

 Usage: `myenv <operation>`

 Operation can be one of:
-  `create <profilename>`
+-  `create <profilename>`
-  `edit <profilename>` Create a new profile directory and open up its `profile.json` file in an editor.
+-  `edit <profilename>` Create a new profile directory and open up its `profile.json` file in an editor.
 When `create` is specified, if the profile already exists, an error will occur.

-  `install` Install the current profile.
-"Install" currently means creating the symlinks configured in
-      the profile's `profile.json` in your home directory.
+-  `install` Install the current profile.
+"Install" currently means creating the symlinks configured in the profile's `profile.json` in your home directory.

-  `profile` This is designed to be called by your shell when you login; it finds all myenv profiles to activate and installs them.
-You should call it from your ~/.bash_profile, ~/.zprofile or ~/.profile.
+-  `profile` This is designed to be called by your shell when you login; it finds all myenv profiles to activate and installs them.
+You should call it from your ~/.bash_profile, ~/.zprofile or ~/.profile (make sure you use `eval`, for example `eval ``myenv profile```)

 ## Profiles
 A profile is just a collection of files with a `profile.json` file.
 Here's an example of `profile.json`: